iamkirankumaryadav/Library/Data Science/Cross Validation.md

 - `Validation` : **Assurance** that your model is trained well ( **Low Bias** and **Low Variance** )
 - To evaluate the performance of any model, we need to test it on some new unseen data.
 - So based on the performance we can say whether there is `underfitting` or `overfitting`
-- `Cross Validation` is one of the technique used to test the performance.
+- `Cross Validation` is one of the technique used to evaluate the performance of the trained model.

 <h3><a href='#hold'>Holdout</a> | <a href='#kfold'>K Fold</a> | <a href='#skfold'>Stratified K Fold</a> | <a href='#loocv'>Leave One Out</a> </h3>